Yandex Cloud

 Warning

-To start working with Managed Service for GitLab, check this guide on how to migrate your projects from a GitLab custom installation to the service.
+Before you begin, check this guide on how to migrate your projects from a custom GitLab installation to Managed Service for GitLab.

-For more information about the differences between Managed Service for GitLab and the GitLab Community Edition custom installation, see the Service advantages over a GitLab custom installation section.
+For more information about the differences between Managed Service for GitLab and the custom GitLab Community Edition installation, see Advantages over a custom GitLab installation.

 Getting startedGetting started